Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: The Role of X-ray Gas

 \subsection{A Relativistic Hot Wind?}

-The spectrum of 2MASX~J130038 shows a strong neutral Fe~K$\alpha$ line at 6.4~keV (EW = 228~eV) together with an emission feature at $E_{\rm rest}~=~7.14$~keV (Figures~\ref{fig:pheno}, \ref{fig:photo_thermal_composite}).
-While the \texttt{mytl} component (shown in red) successfully reproduces both the neutral Fe~K$\alpha$ line at $E_{\rm rest}~=~6.39$~keV and Fe~K$\beta$ at $E_{\rm rest}~=~7.06$~keV, an additional Gaussian component centered at $E_{\rm rest}~=~7.14^{+0.06}_{-0.06}$~keV is required to adequately model the data (significant at $\sim$1.4$\sigma$, or $\sim$93\% confidence).
+The spectrum of 2MASX~J130038 shows a strong neutral Fe~K$\alpha$ line at 6.4~keV (EW = 228~eV) together with an additional emission feature at $E_{\rm rest}=7.14$~keV (Figures~\ref{fig:pheno}, \ref{fig:photo_thermal_composite}).
+While the \texttt{mytl} component successfully reproduces both the neutral Fe~K$\alpha$ line at $E_{\rm rest}=6.39$~keV and the associated Fe~K$\beta$ line at $E_{\rm rest}=7.06$~keV, residual emission remains at higher energies, motivating the inclusion of an additional Gaussian component.

-If interpreted as blueshifted Fe~XXVI~Ly$\alpha$ line (rest energy 6.97~keV), this feature would trace highly-ionized gas either in the immediate vicinity of the nucleus or within a fast nuclear outflow.
-The observed energy shift corresponds to a velocity of approximately 7,000-8,000~km~s$^{-1}$, consistent with photoionized winds or disk-driven outflows frequently detected in luminous AGNs \citep[e.g.,][]{tombesi_evidence_2010, tombesi_wind_2015}.
+When adding a Gaussian line with width $\sigma\geq0.1$~keV and free centroid energy and normalization to the best-fit broadband continuum model derived in Sections~\ref{sec:pheno} and \ref{sec:physical}, with the continuum parameters held fixed, the fit improves by $\Delta$Cstat $=10$ for two additional free parameters.
+Under the asymptotic $\chi^2$ approximation, this corresponds to a $p$-value of $\sim7\times10^{-3}$ (i.e., $\sim2.7\sigma$).
+We therefore regard this feature as marginal but potentially meaningful, and treat it with appropriate caution in the discussion below.

+If interpreted as blueshifted Fe~XXVI~Ly$\alpha$ emission (rest energy 6.97~keV), the observed centroid implies an outflow velocity of $\sim7,000$-$8,000$~km~s$^{-1}$.
+Such velocities are comparable to those inferred for highly ionized nuclear winds in luminous AGNs, which are typically detected in absorption \citep[e.g.,][]{tombesi_discovery_2010, tombesi_wind_2015}.
+Given the modest statistical significance of the feature, we refrain from drawing strong conclusions and consider this identification suggestive rather than definitive.

-An alternative identification such as Fe~K$\beta$ fluorescence from neutral iron (rest energy 7.06~keV) would require a much larger flux, well above the expected $\sim$10-15\% of Fe~K$\alpha$ flux \citep{molendi_iron_2003, bianchi_soft_2006}.
-Moreover, the \texttt{mytl} component already reproduces the expected Fe~K$\beta$ line, whose flux is $\sim$16\% of the fitted Fe~K$\alpha$ line intensity, as shown in Figures~\ref{fig:pheno} and \ref{fig:photo_thermal_composite}.
-Emission from Ni~K$\alpha$ (rest energy 7.47~keV) lies too far from the measured centroid to provide a satisfactory explanation, though this possibility cannot be completely ruled out given the current data.
+Alternative identifications are less satisfactory.
+Fe~K$\beta$ fluorescence from neutral iron (rest energy 7.06~keV) would require a flux well above the expected $\sim$10-15\% of the Fe~K$\alpha$ line \citep{molendi_iron_2003, bianchi_soft_2006}.
+Moreover, the \texttt{mytl} component already reproduces the expected Fe~K$\beta$ emission, with a fitted flux $\sim$16\% of the Fe~K$\alpha$ intensity (Figures~\ref{fig:pheno}, \ref{fig:photo_thermal_composite}).
+Emission from Ni~K$\alpha$ (rest energy 7.47~keV) lies too far from the measured centroid to provide a satisfactory explanation, although this possibility cannot be entirely excluded given the current data quality.